-Alicia M. Palladino is an associate in the Health Sciences Department and Intellectual Property Transactions and Rights Management Practice Group of Pepper Hamilton LLP, resident in the Pittsburgh office.
+Alicia M. Palladino is an associate in the Health Sciences Department and Intellectual Property Department of Pepper Hamilton LLP, resident in the Pittsburgh office.
 Dr. Palladino currently concentrates her work on patent preparation and prosecution, due diligence and licensing matters.

 Dr. Palladino has extensive basic science research experience and her practice covers a broad range of life science areas such as genetics, biochemistry, organic chemistry, biotechnology, molecular biology and cell imaging.
 She received her Ph.D. from the University of Connecticut Health Center in biomedical science, where her research was focused on using genetics and molecular biological cell culture techniques to understand the complex cellular mechanism of alternative splicing.